 We strive for an intellectually stimulating and engaging learning environment.
 Our students gain the tools to: 1) apply state of the art statistical and computational techniques to collaborative research in the areas of public health and translational medicine; 2) solve important biostatistics methods problems arising in the biomedical sciences; and 3) advance statistical literacy and disseminate new methods for biostatistical analyses.
 To this end, we offer 3 graduate degree programs: the Ph.D., Master of Science (M.S.) and the Master of Public Health (M.P.H.).
 Our graduates have obtained positions in academia, government and the private sector.
 Applicants are expected to have a strong quantitative background that includes familiarity with calculus and linear algebra.
-If you’re not sure which program is right for you, please contact our Admissions Coordinator, Rongheng Lin (email@example.com).
-General questions about the application process and financial aid should be addressed to Diane Wolf (firstname.lastname@example.org).
+If you’re not sure which program is right for you, or if you have questions about the application process and financial aid, please contact Diane Wolf at firstname.lastname@example.org.

 Welcome again to our website.
 Please look around.
 If you require any additional information or have any further questions, please contact us.